• Skip to primary navigation

 FAQs

-How long will candy cane fudge last?
+How long does candy cane fudge last?

 This fudge will keep well for up to 2 weeks in the fridge.
 Make sure to keep it covered in an airtight container.